gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 #### What about the other geometry types?
 `POINT` and `MULTIPOINT` are returned unchanged: a `POINT` is as simple as it gets, while a `MULTIPOINT` cannot have a *spike* by definition and if it has more than one point with the same coordinates then it isn't a *valid* geometry, thus you need to make it valid, not normalize it.
 `GEOMETRYCOLLECTION` are also returned unchanged: this is because I never use `GEOMETRYCOLLECTION` and I didn't bother about treating them.
-Actually, to me it doesn't sound like a brilliant idea to work and normalize directly a `GEOMETRYCOLLECTION`, as too many *unexpected results* may appear.
+Actually, to me it doesn't sound like a brilliant idea to work and normalize directly a `GEOMETRYCOLLECTION`, as too many *unexpected results* may arise.
 Maybe I will spend some time thinking about it in the future.